-Timed action which will show the time of execution, the page where the
+Timed action which will show the time of execution, the page where the control is located, the control to be timed and the value to be sent once the configured time has been reached.

 The configuration of actions is done by entering edit mode.
 This happens when a new action is added or when clicking on one of the panel visible actions.
-Entering edit mode expands the action, showing the buttons to modify each field and a new button to delete the action, as shown in Figure 14.
+Entering edit mode expands the action, showing the buttons to modify each field and a new button to delete the action, as shown in Figure 12.

-Figure 14.
+Figure 12.
 Edit mode for scheduler actions